FeliciaMarlove/the-information-hoarder/_content/photography/how-to-photograph-different-objects.md

 category: "Photography"
 ---

-# How to take pictures of different subjects
+# How to take pictures of different objects

 ## Flowers